 What are tics?

 Tics are sudden, rapid, repetitive movements (motor tics) or sounds (vocal or phonic tics).
 Tics are involuntary, in that the child cannot control them, but they can be at least partially suppressed for varying periods of time, often during the school day.
 Tics are classified as either simple or complex.
-Simple motor tics involve one muscle group, such as eye blinking, neck rolling, or should shrugging.
+Simple motor tics involve one muscle group, such as eye blinking, neck rolling, or shoulder shrugging.
 Complex motor tics are characterized by slower, more purposeful, coordinated movements involve more than one muscle group, such as jumping, squatting, or turning around repeatedly.
 Simple vocal tics are characterized by one sound, such as throat clearing, coughing, or sniffing.
 Complex vocal tics are characterized by combinations of sounds, such as repetitive words, syllables or phrases, such as "shut up" or "Joey's a chicken."

 How common are tics?